Carcharodontosaurus: Feeding and diet

-The dentition of allosauroids is distinct, with carcharodontosaurid teeth bearing uniquely thin and blade-like teeth.
-However, these teeth are thin and likely could not sustain impact against hard surfaces like bone without potentially bending and snapping.
+The dentition of allosauroids is distinct, with carcharodontosaurid teeth being uniquely thin and blade-like.
+However, their thin nature mean they likely could not sustain impact against hard surfaces like bone without potentially bending and snapping.
 This danger is exacerbated by the straight edges, slightly recurved tips, and sinusoidal shapes observed in their dentition.
 Despite these traits, the teeth are still much more robust than those of smaller theropods and due to their overall size could take more pressure.
-Carcharodontosaurus also had a high tooth replacement rate meaning that damaged teeth could be replaced easily in contrast to extant bone-crushing mammals who spend much of their energy maintaining their teeth.
+Carcharodontosaurus also had a high tooth replacement rate, meaning that damaged teeth could be replaced easily in contrast to extant bone-crushing mammals who spend much of their energy maintaining their teeth.
 In a 2015 study on dinosaur tooth function, teeth of Carcharodontosaurus, Tyrannosaurus, and a variety of other dinosaurs were analyzed by X-ray microscopy.
 The internal microstructures of Carcharodontosaurus enamel were shown to have cracked enamel tufts near the dentinoenamel junction, a trait that may have made the teeth more damage resistant and crack shielding, similar to that of humans.
 Evidence of bone-crunching bites is observed in Allosaurus, which would engage in ritual face-biting with other individuals and bite into the pelves of Stegosaurus as shown by bite marks.

 Bite forces of Carcharodontosaurus as well as other giant theropods including Acrocanthosaurus and Tyrannosaurus have been analyzed.
 Studies reported that carcharodontosaurids had much lower bite forces than Tyrannosaurus despite being in the same size class.
 The anterior bite force of C. saharicus was estimated in a 2022 paper to be 11,312 newtons while the posterior bite force was 25,449 newtons.
 This is much lower than that of Tyrannosaurus, implying that it did not eat bones.
 Finite element accounts of the skulls of theropods have also been taken, which further supported the idea that Carcharodontosaurus ate softer food than tyrannosaurids.
 Great amounts of stress were recovered in the posterior part of the cranium near the quadrate in Carcharodontosaurus, Spinosaurus, and Acrocanthosaurus.
 The skulls of these theropods had higher relative stress quantities in opposition to that of smaller genera.
 This indicates that the crania of giant taxa (ex.
 Carcharodontosaurus) were unstable due to having large pneumatic structures to save weight instead of creating a firm build.
 However, Spinosaurus and Suchomimus experienced even greater values of stress meaning that they could only consume light, small prey instead of larger items, which the stronger skull of Carcharodontosaurus could bite while sustaining the stress.

 Isotopic analyses of the teeth of C. saharicus have found δ18O values that are higher than that of the contemporary Spinosaurus, suggesting the latter pursued semi-aquatic habits whereas Carcharodontosaurus was more terrestrial.
 This is further supported by the taphonomy of C. saharicus teeth, which are more often found in land terrains than aquatic ones.
 Carcharodontosaurus was also a homeotherm with an endotherm-like thermophysiology as inferred by these isotopes meaning that most of its oxygen was accumulated by drinking water rather than being in it.